-All banks operating in Egypt are required to maintain a minimum capital ratio of at least 10% of their risk-weighted assets to mitigate any credit, market or operational risks.
+All banks operating in Egypt (except for branches of foreign banks) are required to maintain a minimum capital ratio of at least 10% of their risk-weighted assets to mitigate any credit, market or operational risks.
 This applies to banks on a consolidated basis, including any group companies that undertake banking activities or financial institutions (except for insurance companies) in which banks or their related parties own more than 50% of their equity rights, or any other controlling percentage.